Examples of real stable bundles on K3 surfaces: Introduction

 The bundles from the first, second, and third items of the theorem are constructed in \cref{subsection:bundles-on-cp2}, \cref{subsection:P1xP1-examples}, and \cref{subsection:example-on-quartic}, respectively.

 The construction of all our examples relies on the following: we focus on K3 surfaces with small Picard groups, i.e., K3 surfaces that admit not many line bundles.
 We find suitable examples using \texttt{Magma}.
 Roughly speaking, checking stability of bundles becomes computationally easy, because in these cases there are not many line bundles that can destabilise a given bundle.
 This is made rigorous by the Generalised Hoppe Criterion \cite[Theorem 3]{Jardim2017}, that we employ.
 We use \texttt{Macaulay2} to check a numerical condition on finitely many carefully chosen line bundles, and can then check this condition by hand on all remaining line bundles, and are able to conclude stability of our constructed bundles in this way.
-All computer code used for the examples in the paper can be found at \url{github.com/danielplatt/stable-bundles}.
+All computer code used for the examples in the paper can be found at \url{https://github.com/raginisinghalmath/Code-for-stable-bundles}.

-\textbf{Acknowledgments.} The authors thank Simon Donaldson, Marcos Jardim, Wim Nijgh, Richard Thomas, Luya Wang for helpful conversations.
+\textbf{Acknowledgments.} The authors thank Simon Donaldson, Marcos Jardim, Wim Nijgh, Richard Thomas, and Luya Wang for helpful conversations.
+They also thank the anonymous referee for suggesting a proof without computer assistance for \cref{proposition:K-on-P1xP1-stable}.
 D.F. is a member of the UMI and the INdAM group GNSAGA; he is grateful to P{\i}nar K{\i}l{\i}\c{c}er and Bert van Geemen for their help with computational power.
 D.P. was partially supported by the Simons Collaboration on Special Holonomy in Geometry, Analysis and Physics and partially supported by the Eric and Wendy Schmidt AI in Science Postdoctoral Fellowship, funded by Schmidt Sciences.
 R.S. is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy EXC 2044 –390685587, Mathematics Münster: Dynamics–Geometry–Structure.
-Y.T. was partially supported by JSPS Grant-in-Aid for Scientific Research numbers 20H00114, 21H00973, 21K03246, 23H01073.
+Y.T. was partially supported by JSPS Grant-in-Aid for Scientific Research numbers 20H00114, 21H00973, 21K03246, 23H01073, Startup Grant at BIMSA, and the Beijing NSF Beijing International Scientist Project IS25031.
 Y.T. thanks the Department of Mathematics in Kyoto University and Beijing Institute of Mathematical Sciences and Applications (BIMSA) for their hospitality.